moldstruct/mc-md/README.md

 The parameters of the model can be set like any other MD parameters in the `.mdp` file and can be accesed through the userints and userreals.
 Userints are used to enable/disable certain features while the userreals are used for the simulation parameters.
 ```
-userint1 - (default = 1)Alter forcefield.
+userint1 - (default = 1) Alter forcefield.
 If set to zero the everything should run as unmodifed gromacs 4.5.4 (hopefully)
-userint2 - (default = 1)Do charge transfer.
+userint2 - (default = 1) Do charge transfer.
 Enables the charge transfer module
-userint3 - (default = 0)Use screened potential.
-Enables Debye shielding (Currently not implemented)
+userint3 - (default = 0) Autostop simulations after energy threshold is reached E_kin/E_tot > threshold.
+(Threshold set by userreal6)
-userint4 - (default = 0)Read electronic states from file.
+userint4 - (default = 0) Read electronic states from file.
 Useful for continued sims (Experimental)
-userint5 - (default = 0)Enable logging of electronic dynamics.
+userint5 - (default = 0) Enable logging of electronic dynamics.
 Big performance drop due to I/O.
-userint6 - (default = 0)Enable collisional ionization.
+userint6 - (default = 0) Enable collisional ionization.
 (Not implemented yet).
 Requires collisional data.
+userint9 - (default = 0) Read charges from a file.
+File must be names "charges.txt" and be placed in the same directory from where mdrun is called.
+File consists of two rows, atom index and charge.

 userreal1 - Peak of the gaussian [ps]
-userreal2 - Total number of photons in the pulse
+userreal2 - (default = 0.0) Total number of photons in the pulse
-userreal3 - Width of the peak (sigma values of gaussian) [ps]
+userreal3 - (default = 0.0) Width of the peak (sigma values of gaussian) [ps]
-userreal4 - Diameter of the focal spot [nm]
+userreal4 - (default = 0.0) Diameter of the focal spot [nm]
-userreal5 - Photon energy [eV]
+userreal5 - (default = 0.0) Photon energy [eV]
+userreal6 - (default = 0.99) Threshold for energy autostop (userint3)
 ```

 If you want to use even more parameters for whatever reason, everything up to userint8/userreal8 is implemented and available.